 The Road to Cayo Belize – part 1 by Alisa Reid

 We threw our backpacks onto the back of our golf cart and tied them in for the ride to town.
-We decide to leave the light on outside and the TV on inside.
-We have also come to the realization Steve’s office might be a safer place to leave our computers and passports as we live outside San Pedro town, on the more remote North side of the Island.
+We decide to leave the light on outside, and the TV on inside.
+We have also come to the realization that Steve’s office might be a safer place to leave our computers and passports as we live outside San Pedro town, on the more remote North side of the island.

-Our ferry boat to mainland Belize leaves at 9:30, so we decide to go into town for breakfast.
-We have also decided to leave our golf cart locked up in town on Front Street, as taxis are not allowed on the North side of the Island.
+Our ferry boat to the mainland leaves at 9:30, so we decide to go into town for breakfast.
+We have also decided to leave our golf cart locked up in town on Front Street, as taxis are not allowed on the North side of the island.
 We park in front of another real estate office, an empty space now since our English friend Peter jumped ship to fly back to reality.
-Something you see on the Island on a regular basis.
+Something you see on the island on a regular basis.

 We go to Estelle’s, a favorite beach breakfast spot where Charles serves us fry jacks, bacon, and refried beans.
 Our favorite beach dog, who we affectionately named Playa, walks up casually to greet the customers until I say “Playa” and she breaks out into her nervous excited dance.
 We “adopted” her over a month ago, took her to the vet for shots, bathed her, and let her sleep in our house.
 After running back to the beach three times, we now realize we cannot own her, we can just be her friend.
 She walks us to the end of the pier where we get on the water taxi and she quickly disappears.

-Our hour long water taxi takes us bumping through blue green waters past other Islands like Caye Caulker, our more relaxed counter part and Caye Chapel, an 18 hole golf course resort where we keep trying to justify spending $200 US each to golf.
+Our hour long water taxi takes us bumping through blue and green waters past other islands like Caye Caulker, our more relaxed counter part and Caye Chapel, an 18 hole golf course resort where we keep trying to justify spending $200 US each to golf.

 We are quickly escorted to a van that takes us to the bus terminal for three dollars.
 We have read that the bus station is in a dangerous neighborhood and are feeling a small level of anxiety as we walk into the bus station.

 We are in one of the roughest areas of Belize City.
 Where the murders here make any hood in the States look like a playground.
-Then a little white haired lady gets on the bus and I let out a sigh of relief.
-We drive through the city, filled with tiny stores with badly painted signs, junk, construction, and destruction. where the majority of houses and shacks look condemned but have bright colored clothes hanging on the line outside, or a mother holding a baby in one arm on the porch, and a cell phone in the other.
-I pull out my IPod and sit back for the three hour ride, letting people on and off, all the way down the Western Highway.
+A little white haired lady gets on the bus and I let out a sigh of relief.
+We drive through the city, filled with tiny stores with badly painted signs, junk, construction, and destruction.
+The majority of houses and shacks look condemned but have bright colored clothes hanging on the line outside, or a mother holding a baby in one arm on the porch, and a cell phone in the other.
+I pull out my iPod and sit back for the three hour ride, letting people on and off, all the way down the Western Highway.

-Along the highway we pass small villages with rusted vehicles without tires, small shacks with nothing in the window but a curtain, two neighbors talking through the window.
-Plywood shacks with hand painted signs advertising rice and beans, attempting to entice the hungry traveler.
+Along the highway we pass small villages with rusted vehicles without tires, small shacks with nothing in the window, and two neighbors talking through the window.
+Also plywood shacks with hand painted signs advertising rice and beans, attempting to entice the hungry traveler.
 The landscape becomes less tropical with more bushes, trees, and mountains in the background.
 I smell rain before I look up and see it splashing the windshield of the bus.
 I wonder if the wipers work.